 Timeshare Resales Prove Difficult to Sell

-The illusive marketplace for timeshares has always been hyper-competitive, especially in resort locations where thousands of timeshare units are available for purchase.
-Unfortunately, resales also tend to be difficult to liquidate due to the many use and transfer restrictions in the timeshare marketplace.
-It’s critical to understand the distinctions in benefits that new owners receive when buying new from the developer, compared to what a resale buyer gets when purchasing in the secondary market.
+The elusive marketplace for timeshares has always been fiercely competitive, particularly in popular resort destinations where thousands of timeshare units are available for purchase.
+Regrettably, resales are often hard to liquidate due to numerous usage and transfer restrictions within the timeshare marketplace.
+It is crucial for sellers to understand the differences in benefits that new owners receive when purchasing directly from a developer compared to those acquired by a resale buyer in the secondary market.
 Not all owner benefits are transferable to a resale buyer.
-Due to some of these complexities, a lot of timeshare owners seek professional assistance.
+Owing to these complexities, many timeshare owners opt to seek professional help to navigate the resale process.

 Alternative Methods To Timeshare Resale

 In simple terms, timeshares do not have much inherent resale value, some even have negative value.
 In cases like this, you should attempt to work with the developer at your resort and ask to be released from your contract.
 Some developers will take back the timeshare and eliminate your current and future obligations to the resort.
 You’ll want to make sure this is the case prior to asking the developer to deed back your timeshare.